Interval

 SELECT 600 * INTERVAL '1 minute'; -- 10:00:00

--- Extract minutes from an interval
+-- Extract hours and minutes from a stored interval

 SELECT

-EXTRACT(DAY FROM duration) AS days,
+EXTRACT(DAY FROM billing_interval) AS days,

-EXTRACT(HOUR FROM duration) AS hours,
+EXTRACT(HOUR FROM billing_interval) AS hours,

-EXTRACT(MINUTE FROM duration) AS minutes
+EXTRACT(MINUTE FROM billing_interval) AS minutes

-FROM event;
+FROM subscriptions;

 SELECT justify_days(INTERVAL '30 days'); -- 1 mon